 I would assume that we now know that this form of dance was never considered traditional in style, but a dance complete with costuming that was suited to please the latest batch of conquerors which consisted mainly of French and British.
 This was the result of the fall of the Ottoman Empire.

+What really got to me was her reasoning and I quote.
+“Everyone knows Egypt is over 5000 years old so obviously belly dance began in Egypt, because Lebanon didn’t exist”.
 Maybe it is because I feel more and more desperate to preserve what is left of the Asian Arab culture, but each and every part of the world has existed in one form or another since the beginning of time, regardless of what the region was called back then and we are no different.

 Please do not think I am attacking the person.
 Actually, I do not blame the lady for her statement.
 I would blame myself, though, if I allow this kind of information to be accepted without any thought given to the possibility that it is not entirely accurate.